Are you looking for a smoked corn bread recipe? Your in the right place!

 - Traeger Smoked Tuna

-The toppings that you can add to your corn bread are endless.
-This really just depends on what you like, heck, you could spread jam and ricotta; Nutella; hundreds and thousands… the options never end.
+The toppings that you can add to your cornbread are endless.
+This just depends on what you like.
+Heck, you could spread jam and ricotta, Nutella, hundreds and thousands… the options never end.

-Corn bread is already a dry bread, but if it’s extra dry to a point where it isn’t pleasant to eat then there are a couple of reasons why your cornbread is dry.
+Cornbread is already a dry bread, but if it’s extra dry to a point where it isn’t pleasant to eat, there are several reasons your cornbread is dry.
 Some of them are:

 - You left it in the smoker after it was done cooking.
-This is a big no no when baking.
-Always take the bread out to cool for at least 10 minutes for it to set and be ready to eat.
+This is a big no-no when baking.
+Always take the bread out to cool for at least 10 minutes to set and be ready to eat.

-- It’s over smoked or smoked for too long
+- It’s overcooked or smoked for too long.

 - The dry-to-wet ingredient ratio was off-kilter.
-If there’s more flour than milk for example it will turn out drier than normal.
+If there’s more flour than milk, the result will be drier than usual.

 Equipment